kkeuning/cug/README.md

 Don't forget to get this repo also if you have not already:
 ```
 go get github.com/kkeuning/cug
 ```

-### Add my forks as remotes to get my additions to the standard examples
+### Add my forks as remotes to get my additions to the standard examples:
 My fork of goa-cellar adds support for cors:
 ```
 cd $GOPATH/src/github.com/goadesign/goa-cellar